On this page:

 Note: It is possible that you may feel anxious as you reflect on potential disclosure scenarios or reactions.
 You may want to complete this section with the support of a trusted person and/or seek additional Support Resources if you feel distressed at any point.

 Even after carefully identifying and gauging how safe someone might be, things can go in ways that you did not expect or want.
-Below, we provide some examples of how people might react to your disclosure and how you could respond to them.
+Below, we provide some examples of how people might react to your disclosure and ways to manage negative reactions.

 Sincere interest and curiosity